IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

 # Exercise 4: Use Tekton and Kabanero Pipelines to continuously deploy

-In this exercise we're going to take our insurance quote application from exercise 3 and instead of deploying it as a stand alone app, we will push the code up to a GitHub repo and use Tekton pipelines to constantly deploy the app to our OpenShift cluster and speed up your deployment process.
+In this exercise we're going to take our insurance quote application from exercise 3 and instead of deploying it as a stand alone app, we will push the code up to a GitHub repo and use Tekton pipelines to automatically deploy the app to our OpenShift cluster and speed up your deployment process.

 Recall that the application from exercise 3 consists of: